 As per RBI guidelines, all non-traded debentures/ bonds should be valued on the YTM basis.
 Such debentures/ bonds may be of different companies having different ratings.
 These will be valued with appropriate mark-up over the YTM rates for Central Government Securities as put out by PDAI/ FIMMDA periodically.
-The mark-up will be graded according to the ratings assigned to the debentures/ bonds by the rating agencies subject to the following: - a) FIMMDA's Role as Benchmark Administrator:

-(a) The rate used for the YTM for rated debentures/ bonds should be at least 50 basis points above the rate applicable to a Government of India loan of equivalent maturity.
+The mark-up will be graded according to the ratings assigned to the debentures/ bonds by the rating agencies subject to the following: - (a) The rate used for the YTM for rated debentures/ bonds should be at least 50 basis points above the rate applicable to a Government of India loan of equivalent maturity.